juspay/hyperswitch-docs/features/e-commerce-platform-plugins/saleor-app/setup.md

 4. Once you save the configuration, you will be provided with a webhook URL, Please update it in your [Hypercheckout dashboard](https://docs.juspay.in/hyper-checkout/android/base-sdk-integration/webhooks)

 ### 1.3 Assign Channel to your configuration
-For each channel, payments will be processed using the Hyperswitch configurations assigned to it.
+For each channel, payments will be processed according to configurations assigned to it.

 Now Hyperswitch Saleor App is configured to receive payments